openedx/edx-platform/docs/course_authors/source/appendices/e.rst

 expression and the numerical ranges over which the variables must be sampled in order to test for correctness.

+The syntax of the problem is shared with that of the Numerical Response, including default variables and functions, the difference being that the grader may specify additional variables, as above.

+A further note about the variables: when the following greek letters are typed out, an appropriate character is substituted:

+  ``alpha beta gamma delta epsilon varepsilon zeta eta theta vartheta iota kappa lambda mu nu xi pi rho sigma tau upsilon phi varphi chi psi omega``

+``epsilon`` is the lunate version, whereas ``varepsilon`` looks like a backward 3.

 Sample Problem:

 .. image:: ../Images/image293.png